what’s the difference between counselling and psychotherapy?

 Whether you choose to attend therapy sessions for a shorter or longer period of time is up to you.
 However some of the things that can be addressed in therapy are: stress, relationship and sexual problems, bereavement and addictions.
 It can also help with mental health challenges like depression, anxiety, PTSD, OCD and borderline personality disorder.
-Psychotherapy can also help resolve past trauma such as childhood abuse and neglect which may be affecting your relationships and coping mechanisms in the present.
+Therapy can also help resolve past trauma such as childhood abuse and neglect which may be affecting your relationships and coping mechanisms in the present.
 Sometimes therapy can be effective quite quickly; initially you may feel unburdened by talking about difficult experiences which you’ve not been able to express out loud before, or by being able to express yourself without judgement.
 That may be all you need or perhaps some deeper issues or behaviours can be worked through, examined and understood in the context of past experience.

-Based on the works of Sigmund Freud, who most people have heard of, it also draws on more modern development of Freud's ideas by people less well known, like Melanie Klein, John Bowlby, Mary Ainsworth, Jonathan Shedler, Jude Cassidy, Philip Shaver and Peter Fonagy.
+Based on the works of Sigmund Freud, who most people have heard of, it also draws on more modern development of Freud’s ideas by people less well known, like Melanie Klein, John Bowlby, Mary Ainsworth, Jonathan Shedler, Jude Cassidy, Philip Shaver and Peter Fonagy, amongst others.
 It is an approach to the psyche that sees personality as the result of a dynamic interplay of conscious, pre-concious and unconscious factors and how these effect our relationship with ourselves and others.
-The aim of the therapy is usually deep seated change.
+The aim of the therapy the long term is usually deep seated understanding leading to change.

 The difficulties we experience in relationship with others usually arise in the therapeutic relationship and part of what I do is to provide a setting that is safe enough for this to be shared, experienced and understood during the course of therapy.
 This is not always an easy journey.
 The therapeutic relationship is somewhat asymmetrical in that I do not tell you of my experience but am there to listen to your story.
 This can at times feel unbalanced, awkward or unfair; although this can leave you free to focus on what matters to you and what is important in your life.

 More detail on what to expect can be found in this blog post.